bochk44/KBochResume/README.md

 This section is intended to help you navigate and understand how to use github for the purpose of hosting a page.

   1. Open your Github account.
 If you do not have one, create an account.
+  2. Create a new repository.
+You can do this by clicking on the plus symbol in the top right corner of your screen and selecting "New Repository" from the drop down menu.
+  3. Fill in the details on the "Create a New Repository page".
+For the sake of postig your resume this means coming up with a name (which likely should be something with some part of your name and the word resume), selecting it to be public, and checking the box to initialize it with a README.
+Whether you want to provide a description or not is entirely up to you.
+  4. Ensure the information is filled out correctly and click the "Create Repository" button at the bottom of the page.
+  5.

 ---